openjournals/joss/README.md

 ### What exactly do you mean by 'journal'

-The Journal of Open Source Software (JOSS) is a legitimate academic journal.
-We have a rigorous peer review process and a first-class editorial board.
+The Journal of Open Source Software (JOSS) is an academic journal with a formal peer review process that is designed to _improve the quality of the software submitted_.
 Upon acceptance into JOSS, a CrossRef DOI is minted and we list your paper on the JOSS website.

 ### Don't we have enough journals already?